secworks/modexp/README.md

 to inform the system that a given operation has is done.
 Additionally, any errors will also be asserted.

-The core is written in Verilog and suitable for implementation in FPGA and ASIC devices.
+The core is written in Verilog 2001 and suitable for implementation in FPGA and ASIC devices.

 ## Implementation details ##

+The core is iterative and will not be the fastest core on the planet.
 The core will perform blinding to protect against side channel attacks.